 Explain: Freedom of Expression is great but it is also complicated.
 Like all of our human rights, it also includes a responsibility.

 Ask: What does this right include?
-(The right to our own opinions and the right to express them, and the right to look for new ideas and share them.)
+(The right to our own opinions and the right to express them, and to look for new ideas and the right to share them.)

 And what is our responsibility?